dcapwell/container-playground/README.md

 # Running without root

-As of Ubunt 14.04, this doesn't work; testing on RHEL 7 is needed to see if it works there.
+As of Ubunt 14.04, this doesn't work.
+Tested on CentOS 7.3 and it mostly works; unselect gets a permission issue, but running runc with sudo allows the container to run (which is running as root in the container and the normal user outside the container).

 ## Prerequisites